ULB-Darmstadt/shacl-form/README.md

 ```typescript
 setSharedShapesGraph(graph: Store)
 ```
 Set an externally managed shapes graph to use.
 This improves performance When using multiple instances of `shacl-form` on the same page.
+Note that the shape triples need to be stored in the graph with ID `shapes` to be recognized.

 ## Features